nikosvil/3DEMFDFD/README.md

 The Fortran compiler used is pgf90.
 Python3 should also be installed in the system for the post-processing conversion.

 To use the solver, provide the necessary parameters in the config.dat file as explained above and then run the command gaia.sh < config.dat**

+***Parameters of the implementation**:

+The main.f contains the parameters of the solver (maximum number of steps of the iterative method, tolerance) and fixed parameters like magnetic permeability and air resistivity which may be modified as desired.